AI Agent Hallucination Prevention: Cut Errors 68% with These 5 Techniques

 Technique 4: Human-in-the-Loop Escalation (HITL)

-Impact: Near 100% on flagged queries
+Impact: Near-complete on flagged queries

 Not every query can be automated.
 The most reliable hallucination prevention is not letting the agent answer when confidence is low.
 The key is an escalation matrix that routes specific failure conditions to human review.